 Section 80U: Deduction for Person suffering from Physical Disability

-Deduction of Rs.
-75,000/- to an individual who suffers from a physical disability (including blindness) or mental retardation.
+A deduction of Rs.
+75,000 is available to a resident individual who suffers from a physical disability (including blindness) or mental retardation.
 In case of severe disability, deduction of Rs.
 1,25,000 can be claimed.
-Certificate should be obtained from a Govt.
-Doctor.
-The relevant rule is Rule 11D.
-This is a fixed deduction and not based on bills or expenses.

 Deduction for donations towards Social Causes